Do you suffer from poor sleep or insomnia?

 It is recommended that the two largest meals of the day are breakfast and lunch.

-You should only eat a light meal in the evening.
+So the 11th of my ways to help you sleep is only eat a light meal in the evening.

 Consuming a large evening meal means that half your energy will be diverted to your digestive system which will prevent you from sleeping.